 Junkies were very low society or 'loso'.

 A second pill and a third beer transported me to the sweaty netherworld and the pain faded from my body.
 Time ticked off a clock.
 The next Bangkok train was scheduled for the morning.
 There was no way I would be on it.
-I was living in oblivion.

 A booming English voice cut through my nod.
-A tell red-headed Brit was babbling about the Isle of Wight.
+A tall red-headed Brit was babbling about the Isle of Wight.
 I recognized the voice and opened my eyes.
 The speaker was not a narcotic mirage.

 “What are you doing here?”